Oasis Design logo

 International Plumbing Code (IPC) grey water model code

-California revamped its greywater law in August 2009.
+California revamped its greywater code (part of its plumbing code, the CPC) in August 2009.

-Malibu has their own innovative greywater law.
-Their graywater handbook produced by Peter Warshall and Associates is a great resource.
+Malibu developed their own innovative greywater law.
+Their graywater handbook produced by Peter Warshall and Associates in 1995 is a very interesting resource and reference point for jurisdictions crafting standards for their own particular situations.

 The mulch basins are a good feature, and their policy of not requiring a permit application for a single fixture greywater system is refreshingly realistic.